Skip to main content

 There are two main ways to use Agentica.
 They are:

-• creating a magic function
+• creating an agentic function

 • spawning an agent with the spawn function